opengeospatial/e-learning/source/wmts/text/main.rst

 Example GetTiles Response: KVP Request and Resource-Oriented
 ------------------------------------------------------------

-In response to a URL containing KVPs, a requested tile map that complies with the requested parameters would be returned.

-Under a resource-oriented style, a representation of the requested tile resource would be returned.
+In response to a URL containing KVPs (or under a resource-oriented style), a tile map that complies with the requested parameters (or a representation of the requested tile resource) would be returned.

 Example GetTiles Response: SOAP